 Question: Whether it is contraceptives, abortions, divorce, re-marriage, same-sex relationships, etc., the Catholic Church, and religions generally, seem obsessed about sex, and seek to exert control over believers in the most intimate of human relationships.
-My question is simple: why is the Church, why is religion generally, so obsessed about sex?
+My question is simple: why is the Church so obsessed about sex?

 But your simple question is not so simple to answer.
 I think the answer lies in the potent combination of the mystery of human sexuality, the nature of being human, and the way we have constructed societies historically.
 Only after we’ve looked at these issues can we discuss the religious investment in human sexuality.

-Long before Christianity, before Judaism, even before the Old Testament was written, humanity was already “obsessed with sex”.
+Long before Christianity, before Judaism, even before the Old Testament was written, humanity was already “obsessed with sex.”
 I think that’s because the sex act is needed for procreation, and procreation is needed for the survival of the human race.
-Sexual urges are among the strongest urges we experience.
-From puberty on, when our bodies become “sexually mature”, the drive to copulate hits us all.
+Sexual desires are among the strongest urges we experience (called libido).
+From puberty on, as our bodies become “sexually mature,” the drive to copulate hits us all.
 The extra bonus is that it is also pleasurable.
 Our bodies have developed in such a way that the sex act also gives us a good feeling.
 Moreover, our brains create emotional bonds between couples engaging in sex, making the possible outcome of child-rearing more likely to be shared between two people.
 That’s also good for the children.
 Biologically, human beings have been successful as a species because we can give birth not just once or twice a year, but any time of the year.
 Males have sperm from puberty through old age and females have twelve different times during the year during which to become pregnant.
 And since the sex act is pleasurable, we seek it out at all times.

 Anthropologists believe that human beings evolved in egalitarian groups of hunters/gatherers that shared food, child care, and, often, sexual partners.
 Once human beings started growing what they ate in one place rather than chasing after it, family life and stability became more important.
 Families were needed to work together in farming.
 Men looked for a mate who could be a helper in cultivating the land and producing offspring who could carry on the family business.